Taiwan Tells China To face Reality After Election - UrduPoint

 Four Chinese naval vessels were seen in waters around the island on polling day, according to Taiwan's defence ministry, and one high-altitude balloon passed over.

-China warned Taiwan's voters in the days leading up to the election to make the "correct choice", and that Lai would take the island closer to war.
+China warned Taiwan's voters in the days leading up to the election to make the "correct choice", saying that Lai would take the island closer to war.

 Lai will take power on May 20 alongside his vice-presidential pick Hsiao Bi-khim, Taiwan's former representative to the United States.